RestartB/titanium/README.md

 ## Contributions Welcome!
 Have an improvement you want to make?
 Developed a new cog that you want to be in the main bot?
 Contributions are welcome!
 Make a pull request and I'll take a look. :)

+### Licence
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License in the [licence file](/LICENSE) for more details.

 ## Included Features
 - Wikipedia and Urban Dictionary search
 - Random Dog and Cat images